AP Statistics Unit 1 Practice Test: Exploring One-Variable Data

 Question 1 Explanation:

+The correct answer is (B).
 In this survey, 5 variables are measured: age, gender, height, GPA and highest level of education.
 Quantitative variables are variables that take on numerical values for a measured or counted quantity.
 The 3 quantitative variables are age (measured in number of years), height (measured in inches or centimeters), and GPA (measured on a 4-point scale).
-A categorical variable takes on values that are category names or group labels.
-The 2 categorical variables are gender and highest level of education.

 Question 2